designsecurity/progpilot/doc/INCLUDES.md

 ```javascript
 {"includes_not_resolved":[["./tests/includes/simple5.php",11,11]]}
 ```
-Next you can produce a *resolved_includes.json* file with the good value of each include function for example :
+Next you can produce a *resolved_includes.json* file with the good value of each include function :
 ```javascript
 {
     "includes":